RightsandWrongsgit/ARMTEC/cicd/configatroot.md

 <br>
 <br>
 <br>
-## BASIC SITE CONFIGURATION 'EXPORT' AND 'IMPORT'
+## SITE CONFIGURATION 'EXPORT' AND 'IMPORT'

 Drupal supports basic configuration management mainly in the sense of sharing configuration definitions between environments.
 Please be aware that the underlying YAML files which define all sorts of configuration elements are only about sharing 'THE SAME SITE' between environments and NOT using these exports to jumpstart a new site.
 This is because every configuration file has a unique UUID specific to one and only one site but that might be shared across dozens of instances (e.g. globally deployed copies of your site fully synchronized as a high traffic site).